calumgrant/logical/docs/worklist.md

     - n-ary tables
     - efficient join orders.
   - how to name arbitrary n-ary tuples from Datalog that are compatible with logical?
-- Index all relation names and variables using entities, not strings?
-  - Do this in the lexer and parser as well.
 - Think about `with` syntax
   - Solution 1: construct an nary predicate using `:`.
 You must specify all of the fields
 - `f X and g X if ...`